GcottrellThoughtworks/provision_java/README.md

 Once you have Ansible setup on your workstation, you can clone this repo and run the playbook to provision Java on your remote hosts.

-# Using this Repo Locally
+# Using this playbook locally

 If you want to use this playbook locally (either from your workstation or host), you can run this command ```sudo ansible-pull -U https://github.com/GcottrellThoughtworks/provision_java_locally.git``` which will run the local version of this playbook.
 Please see the ReadME before running.

-# Purpose
+# Repo Purpose

 This repo is meant to be used to provision your hosts, so please see provision_java_locally if you are looking to run this playbook on your workstation or host locally.